hughe1/TerrainGenerator/readme.txt

-This is a flight simulator with procedurally generated terrain, built by Hugh Edwards (584183) for the University of Melbourne Graphics and Interaction assignment 1.
-It was completed on 8 September 2016.
+This is a flight simulator with procedurally generated terrain, built by Hugh Edwards (584183) and Daniel Porteous (696965) for the University of Melbourne Graphics and Interaction assignment 1.
+It was completed on 11 September 2016.
 It was made with Unity.

 -- Description